jutleys/Trimui-Smart-Tomato/README.md

 ## NEW OPTION TO UPDATE

-If updating from version 1.5.1 or lower, just copy over and overwrite the new files to the SD card, and run the new app "Move files for Update"
+Auto-Update Working!

-It will create the folders necessary and move the files to the correct location
+On the first boot after extracting the zip over and overwriting, the boot will take longer as it's deleting unnecessary files, and moving some to the correct locations.

 ## Instructions